4th Global Conference

 - The present and future roles of new global technologies in patient care.

-Please note that presentations that deal with related themes will also be considered.
+Presentations that deal with related themes will also be considered.

 It is our aim that a number of these interdisciplinary and multidisciplinary dialogues will be ongoing and that they will ultimately develop into a series of related cross context research project.
 It is also anticipated that these will support and encourage the establishment of useful collaborative networks, and the creation, presentation, and publication of original research.
 Through such richness and diversity it is expected that a body of knowledge and expertise will be established that serves both individuals and organisations.